Ernest Nii Tachie-Otoo

-Safohen Dr. Ernest Nii Tachie-Otoo (affectionately known as Uncle Nii), was a Ghanaian politician and Member of Parliament in the 3rd Republic of Ghana representing the Shama Constituency.
+Safohen Dr. Ernest Nii Tackie-Otoo (affectionately known as Uncle Nii), was a Ghanaian politician and Member of Parliament in the 3rd Republic of Ghana representing the Shama Constituency.

 Career

 Tachie-Otoo was a lawyer by profession.
 He was also the President of the Western and Central Chapters of the Association for Rural Banks.
 He was also former board chairman of the Lower Pra Rural Bank Limited.

 Politics

 Tachie-Otoo was a member of the People's Convention Party.
 He was also a member of Action Congress Party.
 He was the Member of Parliament for the Shama Constituency.
 He was also a former Western Regional Chairman of the People's Convention Party.
 In 1996, he again contested for the Shama Constituency parliamentary seat on the ticket of Convention People's Party and lost to Richard Dornu Nartey.

 Personal life

 Tachie-Otoo was married to Matilda Tachie-Otoo.
-They had 11 children, 48 grandchildren and 3 great-grandchildren.
+They had 36 children, 48 grandchildren and 3 great-grandchildren.